f-flores/friend-finder/README.md

 ## Comments

-The source code for the bamazon app was added to my github page:
+The source code for the app was added to my github page:
 [friend-finder](https://github.com/f-flores/friend-finder)

 A link to the friend-finder app: